Tuufless/FFXIV-Elemental-Raid-Macros/_current/sphene.en.md

 Note that it is still early, so while content creators have made their guides, **the strategy is not yet fixed**.

 The strategy will be fixed once Game8 publishes their article.
+For the time being, both Hamkatsu and Nukemaru are popular in PF.

 ---

 ## Nukemaru

-{% include youtube.html id="rWciiFmXd6c" %}
+{% include youtube.html id="tCEV58kMlCc" %}

+### Japanese

+The following macro is for Nukemaru's strategy

+{% include_relative macros/sphene_nukemaru.jp.md %}

 ---